OmriDan/NLP_final_project/README.md

 # NLP Final Project: Question Difficulty Estimation

+Created by Omri Dan, Idan Drori and Tom Rapoport

 ## Overview
 This project focuses on developing a model to predict the difficulty of exam questions based on the text of the question and a corresponding teacher-provided answer.
 The primary goal is to assess whether large language models (LLMs) require subject-specific proficiency to accurately estimate question difficulty.
 The project leverages a dataset from the Data Structures course (0368-2158), which includes historical exam questions, teacher answers, and student performance metrics.